mozilla/gecko-dev/remote/doc/PuppeteerVendor.md

 are specific for Chrome or time out, we want to keep them skipped, if they fail we want to have `FAIL` status for all platforms in the expectation meta data.
 You can see, if the meta data needs to be updated, at the end of the log file.
+Nightly-specific overrides to the test expectations are stored in [CanaryTestExpectations.json].

 Examine the job logs and make sure the run didn't get interrupted early by a crash or a hang, especially if you see a lot of `TEST-UNEXPECTED-MISSING` in